Why adding uncertainty into regional GVA is a good thing (maybe)

 Current prices GVA: What happens to location quotients if error rates are included?

 The repository for this project is here.
-This includes all code (which mostly downloads data directly to be processed) and writing, as well as a record of any Claude-Code conversations used in the process.
+This includes all code (which mostly downloads data directly to be processed) and writing, as well as a record of any Claude-Code conversations used in development.
 See this draft set of guidelines on how to clearly keep one’s own work separable from LLM use, treating it no differently to any other source (with some complications).
-A section at the end explains how LLMs were (minimally) used in this article and points to other sources outlining how they were (more extensively) used in code production.

 Introduction: how to avoid chasing vampires off cliff edges